Mickey Hargitay: Personal life

 Hargitay's first wife was fellow acrobat Mary Birge.
-Hargitay had a daughter with Birge.
-Hargitay and Birge later divorced.
+He and Birge had a daughter.
+The couple later divorced.

 Hargitay and Jayne Mansfield met in 1956 while he was performing in The Mae West Show at the Latin Quarter.
-When Mansfield noticed Hargitay performing, she allegedly told the waiter, "I'll have a steak and that tall man on the left."
-The couple married on January 13, 1958 at the Wayfarers Chapel in Rancho Palos Verdes, California.
-They had two sons.
-Jayne also had a daughter named Mariska Hargitay, who stars on Law & Order: Special Victims Unit.
-Hargitay remodeled much of his and Mansfield's Beverly Hills mansion, known as "The Pink Palace", building its famous heart-shaped swimming pool.
-In November 2002, the house was razed by developers who had purchased it from Engelbert Humperdinck.
+When Mansfield noticed Hargitay performing, she allegedly told the waiter, "I'll have a steak and that tall man on the left".
+Hargitay proposed to Mansfield on November 6, 1957, with a 10-carat diamond ring.
+On January 13, 1958, Hargitay and Mansfield married at the Wayfarers Chapel in Rancho Palos Verdes, California.
+Hargitay built the famous heart-shaped swimming pool at his and Mansfield's Beverly Hills mansion, known as The Pink Palace.

+Hargitay and Mansfield had two sons.
+Mansfield also had a daughter while married to Hargitay named Mariska Hargitay in 1964; she was raised as one of Mickey Hargitay's children.
+She grew up to become an actress.
+On April 30, 1963, Mansfield obtained a divorce from Hargitay in Juarez, Mexico.
+Hargitay and Mansfield reconciled in October 1963.
+After Mariska Hargitay was born, Mansfield sued to get the Juarez divorce declared legal; the divorce was recognized on August 26, 1964.
+A court decree in June 1967 made Hargitay the guardian of the three children including Mariska Hargitay, although they continued to live with Mansfield.
+Mansfield died in an automobile accident in 1967.
+Shortly after Mansfield's funeral, Hargitay sued her estate, but lost.

-In May 2025, Mariska Hargitay confirmed that singer-comedian Nelson Sardelli was her biological father, although she had believed Mickey Hargitay to be her biological father until she was 25.
-Despite learning that he was not her biological father, Mariska still remained loyal to Mickey.
+In May 2025, Mariska Hargitay confirmed that singer-comedian Nelson Sardelli was her biological father.
+She had believed Mickey Hargitay to be her biological father until she was 25.
+Mariska Hargitay has stated that when she questioned Hargitay about her paternity, he denied that Sardelli was her father.